What is an Open Adoption? Is It Right For You?

 We would add another: Do you want to be able to inform your child’s adoptive parents or the child about histories of illness in the family?

-At Lifetime Adoption, we see this as a natural and wonderful extension of the work we’ve done since 1986.
-We’ve supported birth parents in learning about and choosing open adoption for over 30 years.
+At Lifetime Adoption, we’ve supported birth parents in learning about and choosing open adoption for over 35 years.
 We look forward to continuing our work and our mission.

-If you have any questions about the adoption process itself or the open adoption definitions, please call or text us anytime.
-We can answer your questions, tell you how adoption works, and about the various types of adoption assistance available to you.
+If you have any questions about the adoption process itself or the open adoption definition, please call or text us anytime at 1-800-923-6784.
+We can answer your questions, tell you how adoption works, and discuss the various types of adoption assistance available.

 Remember: All services are free of charge to birth mothers at Lifetime Adoption.